IgweDaniel/urbanWear/README.md

    - Run Django migrations: `python manage.py migrate`

 2. Seed the Database (Optional):
-   - If you want to populate the database with default products and sizes, run the seed function: `python manage.py seed_db`
+   - If you want to populate the database with default products and sizes, run the seed function: `python manage.py seed data.json`

 3. Media Storage Configuration:
    - The project supports two media storage options based on the `DEBUG` environment variable: